 A key ingredient of the excitement is something so simple I don’t always see it: people sat down, opened to page #1 and joined a 10-year-old boy on his hunt for a bizarre serial killer to save a missing child — and they enjoyed the journey!

-While this announcement is only a step toward the short-term goal (Finalists to be announced on April 6th, 2015) and the long-term goal (get Sawbuck on the big screen), the following excerpts from the contest reader notes reminded me of my early struggle to embrace story structure:
+While this announcement is only a step toward the goal of getting SAWBUCK produced, the following excerpts from the contest reader notes reminded me of my early struggle to embrace story structure: